SolaceSamples/solace-samples-nodejs/docs/_tutorials/request-reply.md

 </tbody>
 </table>

-This information will be need to be passed as arguments to the sample scripts as described in the "Running the Samples" section below.
+This information will be passed as arguments to the sample scripts as described in the "Running the Samples" section below.

 ## Obtaining the Solace API

-This tutorial depends on you having the Solace Node.js API downloaded and available.
+This tutorial depends on you having the Solace Node.js API version 10 or later downloaded and available.
 Here are a few easy ways to get the Node.js API.
 The instructions in the Building section assume you're pulling the packages from the `npmjs` public repository.
 If your environment differs then adjust the build instructions appropriately.

 The API Reference is available online at the [Node.js API documentation]({{ site.docs-api-reference }}){:target="_top"}.